Albania–United States relations: Relations from 1800 to 1939

-Occupied Albania (1939–1944)
+Occupied Albania (1939–1943)

 The increasing influence of Italy into Albanian politics led to Senator Robert R. Reynolds' visit to Tirana in 1937.
 But the relations were soon cut short when Italy invaded Albania in April 1939, which drew the criticism of Secretary of State Cordell Hull.
-The Albanian legation in Washington was officially closed, though Hull continued American support of a liberated Albania.
-During the German occupation of Albania, the United States supported a common advance of Albanians against their occupiers, but had little military influence in the Balkans.
+The Albanian legation in Washington was officially closed, though Hull continued American support of a liberated Albania. the United States supported a common advance of Albanians against their occupiers, but had little military influence in the Balkans.
 Allied command denounced the nationalists (Balli Kombetar) as Nazi collaborators and supplied the Communists (National Liberation Movement) with weapons, leading to the Communists gradually gaining complete control over the Albanian resistance.
-On May 4, 1944 the Albanian National Liberation forces commissioned a conference in Permet, which forbid King Zog reentry to Albania, and also annulled all international treaties signed before occupation.
+On May 24, 1944 the Albanian National Liberation forces commissioned a conference in Permet, which forbid King Zog reentry to Albania, and also annulled all international treaties signed before occupation.

 A joint American-British team known as Military Liaison Albania, coordinated civilian relief in liberated Albania.
 Enver Hoxha, leader of the Communists, also requested that a military representative be sent to Washington to coordinate military cooperation between the United States and Albania.
 He also wanted to send a fiscal representative to coordinate assistance from the United States.
 An American mission was also sent to Albania by the UNRRA.